 Following an 18-month break in our regular monthly series due to the coronavirus pandemic, Thursday Live Organ Recitals recommenced on 7th October 2021.
 Admission free with retiring collection.

-Spring 2022: Cathedral COVID protective measures remain.
+Summer 2022: Cathedral COVID protective measures continue.
 Latest update here.

 Every person entering the Cathedral is asked to take personal responsibility for respecting social distancing and the wellbeing of others as well as themselves: As we gather inside the Cathedral, please help to keep everyone safe, by: